How Much Does It Cost to Install a Supercharger? (2026 Guide)

 • High-Performance Options: Over $7,500 (parts)

-Professional installation can range roughly from $1,000 to $3,500+ depending on vehicle complexity and tuning needs.
+Professional installation adds roughly $1,000 to $3,500 or more, depending on your vehicle and tuning needs.

 Comparing Prices By Brand And Type